openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 directory (e.g. `src/adaptations/device-layer/ESP32`).
 Like platform-specific header directories, these are subdirectories are named after the target platform.

-The target platform for the Device Layer is specified at project configuration time, using the configure script option `--device-layer=<target-platform>`.
+The choice of target platform for the Device Layer is specified at project configuration time, using the configure script option
+`--device-layer=<target-platform>`.
 Passing the --device-layer option results in the definition of a pair of pre-processor symbols where the name of the target platform is incorporated into the definitions.
 E.g.: